 Sadly, at least two Haunted Houses have shut their doors forever, but the good news is that Cougar Creek’s House of Horrors, formerly Potter’s House of Horrors is open.

-Remember to check out our updated 2021 Guide to the best fall festivals and events in Vancouver and the best pumpkin patches and corn mazes in Metro Vancouver.
+Remember to check out our updated 2021 Guide to the best fall festivals and events in Vancouver, and best pumpkin patches and corn mazes in Metro Vancouver.

 Please leave your pets at home, since most of these attractions do not allow animals.
 Certified service animals are permitted.
 If we have missed your favourite Halloween activity, let us know.